AurelieLevy/microservice_tasks/README.md

 With this microservice, you will be able to monitor yours tasks, theirs executions and steps.
 This document will explain to you how to install and use it.

+Note that if you use docker toolbox, some modifications on the path must be made. the `localhost` in this document must be replaced by your docker machine IP address (default is `192.168.99.100`).

 ## Build and run
 To run the `database` and the `server`, you will need docker.
 If you don't already have it, you can found some informations [here](https://www.docker.com/#/get_started)